ilg-physics-ucsb/physics6-manual/6AL/Rotation/Rotation.md

 ## Procedure

 1) The three grooves in the turntable hub have radii of $1.5$, $2.0$ and $2.5$ cm.
-We will only be using one value of the radius, $2.5$cm.
-Record the radius of the one we will use.
-This will be your lever arm r since the tension $T$ is perpendicular to it.
+We will be using only one value of the radius, $2.5$ cm.
+Record this radius.
+This will be your lever arm r, since the tension $T$ is perpendicular to it.

 :::Question
 What effect does the diameter of the string have on the lever arm?
 Explain why we can ignore this effect.